mozilla/glean.js/samples/web-extension/README.md

-# Web extension sample sample
+# Glean.js - Web extension sample

+This sample contains a webextension that will initialize Glean.js when loaded.

+Whenever this webextensions popup is opened it will trigger Glean.js events.

+## How to run this sample

 1. Build Glean.js for the browser.
 On the root folder of this repository run: